Pages

 5. Slice the burger buns in half.
 Toast the burger buns either in a toaster oven or on a hot pan.
 Apply a little softened butter or mayonnaise to the under sides of the buns.
 Arrange the lettuce/salad leaves, tomato and onion slices, cheese and patty as desired.
 Drizzle with a little tomato ketchup or chilli sauce.

-6. Serve with salad, crisps or onion rings (I vote for the latter two for obvious reasons).
+6. Serve with a side salad, crisps or onion rings.

 Notes: